shawntsai0312/NTUEE_DATA_STRUCTURE_24FALL_PA/Problem.md

 ### [](#Test "Test")Test

 We will test your program in Ubuntu 22.04.5 LTS as following.
+The test time limit is 1 min per test case.(2024/11/23 update)

     ./a.out < test_case.in